kjhealy/kieranhealy.hugo/content/blog/harrison-white/index.markdown

 illness.
 This is not the time for a proper remembrance, and I am not the person to do it.
 But we are here for the next two days under the label of [Sociological Science](https://sociologicalscience.com).
 Each of us likely has a view about what that phrase means, and probably disagree on many points.
-One part of science is surely its methods and techniques.
+But one part of science is surely its methods and techniques.
 And another part is its imagery, its metaphors, and its vision.
-And there are few sociologists who so fully embodied the power of technique while also being so gifted with imagery and so clearly in the grip of a vision of the world.
-I was looking last night at my copy of _Identity and Controyl_ and I was reminded, first, that Chuck Tilly a little ruefully compared it to _Finnegans Wake_; and then, second, of a thing that Samuel Beckett said about that book.
+There are few sociologists who so fully embodied the power of technique while also being so gifted with imagery and so clearly in the grip of a vision of the world.
+I was looking last night at my copy of _Identity and Control_ and I was reminded, first, that Chuck Tilly a little ruefully compared it to _Finnegans Wake_; and then, second, of a thing that Samuel Beckett said about that book.
 “Here” he remarked, “words are not the polite contortions of twentieth century printer’s ink.
 They are alive.
 They